-In addition to my novels and short stories, I write weekly about life with my seventeen-year-old autistic son, J on the blog www.thisautismlife.com
+In addition to my novels and short stories, I write weekly about life with my eighteen-year-old autistic son, J on the blog www.thisautismlife.com

 If I had to place J on the straight line of the spectrum, he probably falls in the “middle.”
 However, I really don’t feel like that placement really defines him very well because autism doesn’t sit very well as linear concept.
 Autism traits, talents, and deficits branch out much farther than a straight line does.
 I prefer this explanation of autism much better.